-When buying a pair of flip flops for walking, pay attention to what the uppers are made of.
+When looking for a pair of the best flip flops for walking, pay attention to what the uppers are made of.
 Synthetic materials are quicker to dry if you’re planning on dipping your feet in the ocean or a stream, but leather is better for durability and general wear and tear.
 Another key thing to look for is increased arch support – a lack of arch support is to blame for much of the pain you can feel when walking in unsupportive footwear, and over long can lead to painful foot conditions like plantar fasciitis.

 - Heading to the seaside?
 Bring your own shade with one of the best beach tents